The Great Ziegfeld: Critical response at the time of release

 The film, which premiered in Los Angeles at the Carthay Circle Theatre, was the first musical film in history for which one of its cast members won an Academy Award.
 Luise Rainer received the Best Actress Oscar for her portrayal of Anna Held, Ziegfeld's first wife.
 The film, the pride of MGM at a time when Warner Brothers and RKO Pictures were the leading studios in Hollywood for musical production, was a major commercial and critical success and one of the most successful films of the 1930s, grossing US$4,673,000 (US$ in dollars) worldwide at the box office.
 It was acclaimed upon release as the greatest musical biography to be made in Hollywood and still remains a standard in musical film making.
 At just over three hours, The Great Ziegfeld was also the longest talking film of the time.
 (D.W.
 Griffith's The Birth of a Nation and Intolerance, both silent films, had each run over three hours.)
 TCM has acclaimed the "A Pretty Girl Is Like a Melody" sequence as one of "the most famous musical numbers ever filmed".
-Thomas S. Hischak has said that the film has rarely been topped for pure showmanship and glamor, and Variety considered it an "outstanding picture", a "symbol of a tradition of show business".
+Thomas S. Hischak has said that the film has rarely been topped for pure showmanship and glamour, and Variety considered it an "outstanding picture", a "symbol of a tradition of show business".
 Variety praised the performances of the cast, remarking that as Ziegfeld, William Powell "endows the impersonation with all the qualities of a great entrepreneur and sentimentalist without sacrificing the shades and moods called for" and noting that Luise Rainer is "tops of the femmes with her vivacious Anna Held".
 Stanley Green cited The Great Ziegfeld as "the first of a number of elaborate show-business screen biographies".
 Otis Ferguson, writing for New Republic magazine, remarked that the "musical numbers seem as irresistible as Ziegfeld himself".
 The New York American said that the film is "pretty nearly everything such an extravaganza should be", with "romance and reality, song and dance, gaiety and beauty, pathos and bathos".
 Time qualified it as "Pretentious, packed with hokum and as richly sentimental as an Irving Berlin lyric, it is, as such, top-notch entertainment."
 A reviewer for the Spokane Chronicle praised the film for its superb acting, writing that "[even] the great producer [Ziegfeld] would have been unable to produce scenes of magnitude and splendor that are given as part of the picture telling his life."
 Frank S. Nugent of The New York Times was also highly praising of the film, noting that it had "more stars than there are in the heavens" and remarking that "the picture achieves its best moments in the larger sequences devoted to the Girls — ballet, chorus and show.
 At least one of these spectacular numbers, filmed to the music of Irving Berlin's 'A Pretty Girl Is Like a Melody', with overtones of 'Rhapsody in Blue', never has been equaled on the musical comedy stage or screen."
 John Mosher of The New Yorker called it "the most lavish display the screen has had to offer" with chorus numbers that were "gigantic and effective", though he found the romance to be "peculiarly average screen-story stuff."
 Both The New York Times and Film Daily rated the film in the "Ten Best" of the year.